Koenkk/zigbee2mqtt.io/docs/devices/SNZB-02_EFEKTA.md

 It's not possible to read (`/get`) or write (`/set`) this value.
 The minimal value is `0` and the maximum value is `100`.
 The unit of this value is `%`.

-### Report delay (numeric)
-Adjust Report Delay.
-Setting the time in minutes, by default 5 minutes.
-The default value presented by the device can be found in the `report_delay` property.
-It's possible  write (`/set`) this value.
-The minimal value is `1` and the maximum value is `60`.
-The unit of this value is `minutes`.

 ### Temperature (numeric)
 Measured temperature value.